GOOD HOSPITAL PRACTICE

 Section 1 "Quality of healthcare" states:

-Quality the Health care is the degree to which the care of individuals and populations meets requirements that are patient-centered and consistent with professional knowledge." (emphasis mine)
+quality the Healthcare is the degree to which the care of individuals and populations fulfils requirements that are patient-centred and consistent with professional knowledge." (emphasis mine)

 The definition is connected to the preceding sentences with "therefore".
 There it says:

-... "healthcare must be assessed according to the extent to which it fulfills these overarching objectives and the requirements derived from them".
+... "healthcare must be assessed according to the extent to which it fulfils these overarching objectives and the requirements derived from them".

 Four questions arise: